DaftMat/Waters/README.md

 [![Build Status](https://travis-ci.com/DaftMat/Waters.svg?branch=master)](https://travis-ci.com/DaftMat/Waters)

 # Waters !
-A minimal rendering engine for waters (and terrains)
+A minimal rendering engine for waters and procedural terrains with perlin noise.

 ## List of dependencies:
  - Here's the list of repos you want to install before running this app.